Louisville gives Jeff Brohm 6-year deal as football coach

 The University of Louisville Athletic Association's executive board approved a six-year contract on Thursday that will pay the former Purdue coach a base salary of $5 million next season with annual increases of $100,000, plus incentives.
 Brohm will also receive one-time payments of $500,000 in 2023 and 2024 that'll increase by $250,000 for two-year cycles up to $1 million in 2027-28.

-Brohm, who was a Louisville quarterback and baseball player, was introduced Thursday to a standing ovation in a packed news conference at Cardinal Stadium.
+Brohm, who was a Louisville quarterback and minor league baseball player, was introduced Thursday to a standing ovation in a packed news conference at Cardinal Stadium.
 His Twitter bio reflected his new job.

 “It's really gratifying and humbling to be up here,” Brohm said.
 “This is home to me.
 Not a job, but a way of life.”